 Making the decision to start a hospitality business and working with a designer to realise your vision is both exciting and daunting.
 Being prepared can help you get through the tricky challenges.
 So understanding the top five hospitality design mistakes that you may encounter may be helpful in avoiding them.

-Good luck with your project and please contact us, to discuss your design vision, we offer a free no obligation meeting.
+Good luck with your project and please contact us, to discuss your design vision.